 When asked “Why now?” participants were happy to share their thoughts.

-"I'm here because Scotland is being dragged to of the EU against its will," one protestor told Sputnik.
+"I'm here because Scotland is being dragged out of the EU against its will," one protestor told Sputnik.

 Another said: "I'd rather be a member of the EU than the UK."